hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 (and their correct capitalisation), run ``cmake -LA``.

-The Sherpa package has successfully been compiled, installed and tested on Arch, SuSE, RedHat / Scientific Linux and Debian / Ubuntu Linux/ Mac OS X systems using the GNU compilers collection, clang and Intel OneAPI 2022.
+The Sherpa package has successfully been compiled, installed and tested on various Linux distributions
+(Arch Linux, SUSE Linux, RHEL, Scientific Linux, Debian, Ubuntu) and on macOS, using the GNU Compiler Collection (GCC), Clang and Intel OneAPI 2022.

 If you have multiple compilers installed on your system, you can use shell environment variables to specify which of these are to be